 This article explains in some detail how the RFM model in Engagement Cloud works.
-It will help you understand how the platform determines which of the standard personas a customer is placed in and how you can also use RFM scores to create your own custom personas.
+It helps you understand how the platform determines which of the standard personas a customer is placed in and how you can also use RFM scores to create your own custom personas.

 At its core, the model compares customers to each other against three dimensions of data: Recency (R), Frequency (F) and Monetary (M).
 This is useful to marketers because it allows you to easily target and report on groups of similar customers.